lizadaly/utopia-novels/books/arqtiq/book.md

 Robet—I say in my mind—weep not.
 There are fairies around.
 I look up to see Show Off in front of me.

-"What, he says “come to school?"
+"What", he says “come to school?"

 “Yes,” I answer vaguely, seeing no sign of such institution.